digirati-co-uk/iiif-canvas-panel/docs/examples/14-annotations.md

 ## Annotation

+TODO -  not _just_ a W3C Web Annotation .... yes it is

 As discussed above, **Annotation** is not _just_ a W3C Web Annotation, although you can create an instance from a W3C Anno in a constructor, and you can call `.toW3CAnnotation()` on an Annotation to get the W3C JSON representation.

 `Annotation` is loaded and managed by the Vault.
 However it does not automatically follow and load all annotations linked from the manifest.
 For a printed book this could trigger potentially thousands of HTTP requests.
 Instead, you can listen for events that notify you that annotations are present, and then follow them on demand as necessary.

+TODO update - load anno pages as in the Vault walkthrough docs/components/vault.md TODO - with vault.requestStatus

 ```html
 <canvas-panel id="cp"><canvas-panel>